-Puppy farms – or puppy mils – are arguably one of Australia’s largest causes of animal cruelty in Australia.
+Puppy farms – or mills – are arguably one of Australia’s largest causes of animal cruelty.
 Lily was rescued more than a decade ago yet still carries the physical and mental scars from beginning her life in one of these hidden ‘farms’– where dogs are intensively bred so puppies can be sold online or to pet shops.

 Inside, this ‘breeder’, had hundreds of dogs living in putrid conditions.
 The stench was vile and some of the animals were in such poor condition, their breed was not initially known.